 Honduras is a beautiful, agricultural country located in Central America.
 It is bordered by Guatemala, Nicaragua, and El Salvador.

-In late 2020, Agape Adoptions received approval from the adoption authority in Honduras, Direcciόn de Ninez, Adolescencia y Familia, or Directorate of Childhood, Adolescence and Family (DINAF).
+In late 2020, Agape Adoptions received approval from the adoption authority in Honduras, Direcciόn de Ninez, Adolescencia y Familia, or Directorate of Childhood, Adolescence and Family (DINAF) to facilitate a Honduras adoption program.
 DINAF handles the adoption process in conjunction with Honduran courts and Foreign Supervised Provider (FSP).
 DINAF ensures the eligibility of children for inter country adoption when biological family members are not able to care for the child.
 Agape Adoptions is directly authorized by DINAF and works with an in country FSP to process all adoption cases successfully.

 All adoptions from Honduras are completed in accordance with the Hague Convention on inter country adoption.
 More information can be found here.